dzhang2324/CGD/README.md

 # CGPP
-Data processing code for the Competition, Generics, and Pharmaceutical Pricing paper.
+Code for the data processing and statistical analyses used for the Competition, Generics, and Pharmaceutical Pricing paper.